Nomaste Hungry

 Recipe Swaps and Substitutions

-• Cookie Bars - add the batter to a 9x9 tin and bake for 25-30 minutes to form cookie blondies or bars
+• Cookie Bars: Pour the batter into a 9x9 pan and bake for 25-30 minutes to create thick, chewy blondies.

 close up of a cookie with m&Ms inside